marmelab/react-admin/docs/Tutorial.md

 The line `<Resource name="users" />` informs react-admin to fetch the "users" records from the [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users) URL. `<Resource>` also defines the React components to use for each CRUD operation (`list`, `create`, `edit`, and `show`).

-The `list={ListGuesser}` prop means that react-admin should use the `<ListGuesser>` component to display the list of posts.
-This component *guesses* the format to use for the columns of the list based on the data fetched from the API.
+The `list={ListGuesser}` tells react-admin to the `<ListGuesser>` component to display the list of users.
+This component *guesses* the configuration to use for the list (column names and types) based on the data fetched from the API.

 The app can now display a list of users:

 [![Users List](./img/tutorial_users_list.png)](./img/tutorial_users_list.png)

-If you look at the network tab in the browser developer tools, you'll notice that the application fetched the `https://jsonplaceholder.typicode.com/users` URL, then used the results to build the Datagrid.
-That's basically how react-admin works.

 The list is already functional: you can reorder it by clicking on column headers, or change pages by using the bottom pagination controls.
-The `ra-data-json-server` data provider translates these actions to a query string that JSONPlaceholder understands.

-## Selecting Columns
+If you look at the network tab in the browser developer tools, you'll notice that each action on the list triggers a new call to `https://jsonplaceholder.typicode.com/users` with a modified query string.
+That's what the data provider does: it translates user actions to HTTP requests that the backend API understands.

+## Writing A Page Component

 The `<ListGuesser>` component is not meant to be used in production - it's just a way to quickly bootstrap an admin.
 That means you'll have to replace the `ListGuesser` component in the `users` resource by a custom React component.
 Fortunately, `ListGuesser` dumps the code of the list it has guessed to the console: